guiyunbao/geospatial-benchmark/report.typ

 There are some challenges while benchmarking.
 These challenges expose the real development issues that we may encounter in the future.
 We will talk about them later.

-== Limitation

-Due to complexity, serveral limitaions are found during the benchmark.

-=== Coordinate System

-Redis uses EPSG:3857 #footnote[https://epsg.io/3857], as known as _Pseudo-Mercator_ or _Web Mercator_, as the coordinate system @RedisGeoadd.
-This coordinate system is not including the area near the poles.
-So trying to insert a point near the poles will fail.
-In this benchmark, *while inserting points into Redis, if a point is near the poles, we will move it to a valid EPSG:3857 latitude*.

-It is worth mentioning that this system may not reflect actual ground distance as its projection is not perfect for Earth. *Though some reports say it has a 0.7% error rate @ErrorInProjection, we will ignore the error as it is far beyond our purpose.*

-MongoDB uses EPSG:4326 #footnote[https://epsg.io/4326], as known as _WGS84_ which is used in _GPS_.
-It's not affected by those previously mentioned issues.

-=== Query

-In Redis, querying around a geo point requires radius as one of the parameters.
-If the radius is too large, the query will be slow. *For simulating actual use cases, we will use 100 kilometers as the maximum radius while querying in Redis.*

-*All queries will use a valid EPSG:3857 coordinate.*

 == Test Data

 === iNaturalist 2017